-• Although I grant that, I still maintain that • Proponents of X are right to argue that But they exaggerate when they claim that • While it is true that, it does not necessarily follow that • On the one hand, I agree with X that But on the other hand, I still insist that on the one hand, ragice that A that But on the other hand, roth molecular INDI CATING WHO CARES • used to think But recently [or within the past few decades] suggests that . • What this new research does, then, is correct the mistaken impression, held by many earlier researchers, that • These findings challenge the work of earlier researchers, who tended to assume that • Recent studies like these shed new light on, which previous studies had not addressed. • Researchers have long assumed that For instance, one eminent scholar of cell biology, , assumed in, her seminal work on cell structures and functions that fat cells , assumed, herself put it, "" (200).
+• Although I grant that, I still maintain that • Proponents of X are right to argue that But they exaggerate when they claim that While it is true that, it does not necessarily follow that • • On the one hand, I agree with X that But on the other hand, I still insist that NDI CATING WHO CARES • used to think But recently [or within the past few decades] suggests that . • What this new research does, then, is correct the mistaken impression, held by many earlier researchers, that These findings challenge the work of earlier researchers, who tended to assume that Recent studies like these shed new light on, which previous studies had not addressed. • Researchers have long assumed that For instance, one eminent scholar of cell biology, • , assumed in, her seminal work on cell structures and functions that fat cells As herself put it, "" (200).
 Another leading scientist,, argued that fat cells "" (200).
-Ultimately, when it came to the nature of fat, the basic assumption was that • If sports enthusiasts stopped to think about it, many of them might simply assume that the most successful athletes However, new research shows • These findings challenge dieter's common assumptions that • At first glance, teenagers appear to But on closer inspection The mot grance, techniques appear to But on closer inspection ESTA BLISHING WHY YOUR CLAIM MATTERS • X matters/is important because • Although X may seem trivial, it is in fact crucial in terms of today's concern over • Ultimately, what is at stake here is • These findings have important consequences for the broader domain of • My discussion of X is in fact addressing the larger matter of • These conclusions/This discovery will have significant applications in as well as in • Although X may seem of concern to only a small group of, is should in fact concern anyone who cares about .
-ADDI NG METACOMMENTARY • In other words, • What really means by this is • Essentially, I am arguing that • My point is not that we should, but that we should • What really means is • In other words, • To put it another way, • In sum, then, • My conclusion, then, is that, • In short, • What is more important, • Incidentally, • By the way, • Chapter 2 explores,, while Chapter 3 examines • Having just argued that, let us now turn our attention to • Although some readers may object that, I would answer that
+Ultimately, when it came to the nature of fat, the basic assumption was that • If sports enthusiasts stopped to think about it, many of them might simply assume that the most successful athletes However, new research shows • These findings challenge dieter's common assumptions that • At first glance, teenagers appear to But on closer inspection STA BLISHING WHY YOUR CLAIM MATTERS • X matters/is important because • Although X may seem trivial, it is in fact crucial in terms of today's concern over • • Ultimately, what is at stake here is • These findings have important consequences for the broader domain of • My discussion of X is in fact addressing the larger matter of • These conclusions/This discovery will have significant applications in as well as in • Although X may seem of concern to only a small group of, is should in fact concern anyone who cares about DDI NG METACOMMENTARY • In other words, • What really means by this is • Essentially, I am arguing that • My point is not that we should, but that we should • What really means is • In other words, • To put it another way, • In sum, then, • My conclusion, then, is that, • In short, What is more important, • Incidentally, - By the way, • Chapter 2 explores,, while Chapter 3 examines • • Having just argued that, let us now turn our attention to • Although some readers may object that, I would answer that